balbano/balbano.github.io/_posts/2021-11-28-thanksgiving-on-the-lost-coast.markdown

 The sun came out as soon as we left Portland which felt like a good omen.
 The drive along 199 and 101 was gorgeous curving highway and big trees.
 Stopped at Cristina's Mexican Restaurant in Crescent City which was everything you hope for in a hole-in-the-wall restaurant in a small town.
 High energy place where they knew everyone else's usual order by heart.
 Kate said, "just water for me, but you're getting a horchata right?"
 They knew what was up and brought us two horchatas anyways.

 Elk Creek Campground was fully booked, so it was definitely good we reserved ahead of time.
 The campground had a pretty quiet vibe despite being full.
 I bet it gets loud in the summer though.
 As promised, we saw several elk as we arrived.
-It was cold and wet when we arrived and we had breakfast sandwiches for dinner (egg, bacon, cheese, English muffin).
+It was cold and wet, and we had breakfast sandwiches for dinner (egg, bacon, cheese, English muffin).
 We slept in the car, which is slightly too small for both of us (mainly because I like to thrash around a lot at night), but also very convenient and very warm.

 ## Day 2, Nov.
 24: Redwoods to the Lost Coast